olulesi/sei-project-1/README.md

 <img src="./styles/images/tetrisGrid.png" width="200" height="200" />
 <img src="./styles/images/finalTetrisGrid.png" width="200" height="200" />

 The grid was my start point as planned  since this is where all the functionality of the game would be happening.
-I proceeded to create 2 divs in the html one as the div itself and one as the wrapper.
+I proceeded to create 2 divs within each other  in my html file one as the div itself representing each cell and one as the grid itself which is the container of the tetris game.

-Grids were made from square divs mapped into a wrapper. my grid dimensions were slightly different as I wanted more of a long rectangle grid shape as my board and not a square so I had the make my grid height twice the height of a grid width.
+My grid dimensions were slightly different as I wanted more of a long rectangle grid shape as my board and not a square so I had the make my grid height twice the height of a grid width.

-Each div was labelled as a cell as I needed to keep track of each cell and of all positions in the grid.
-Therefore I created a for loop to generate the accurate numbers of divs needed to create my specific grid with every cell being pushed into an array.
+Each div was labelled as a cell as I needed to keep track of all positions in the grid.
+Therefore I created a for loop to generate the accurate numbers of divs needed to create my tetris grid with every cell being pushed into an array.
 A total of 288 cells for my grid.

-Whilst I was working throughout the project until deployment I would have the text content of each div as its position in order to easily know where index I needed to use for the current position and functionality throughout the project but commented it out when there was no use for it.
+Whilst I was working throughout the project until deployment I would have the text content of each div as its position in order to easily know what index I needed to use for the current position and functionality throughout the project but commented it out when it was ready for presentation.

 ```
 function createGrid() {